 I followed the science, researched the data and used my experience and intuition to create the iconic Arctic Death Spiral.

-It went viral, and I estimate it's had about a million views so far.
+It went viral, and I estimate it's had about two million views so far.

 It sums up very succinctly, artistically and vividly what is happening, and anyone that isn't as shocked by it as me, really doesn't (or doesn't want to), understand the implications.